-It was considered that the following factors were relevant to the development of the accident
+It was considered that the following factors were relevant to the development of the accident:

-1. The pilot did not use a printed (and available) checklist for the downwind checks, and overlooked changing the fuel tank selection.

-- 2. Flight training was deficient in that the pilot's instructor had encouraged the use of a memorised checklist. - 3.
-The engine failed due to fuel starvation. - 4.
-The pilot did not follow emergency procedures the fuel selector was not changed to the other fuel tank.
+- 1. The pilot did not use a printed (and available) checklist for the downwind checks, and overlooked changing the fuel tank selection. - 2.
+Flight training was deficient in that the pilot's instructor had encouraged the use of a memorised checklist. - 3.
+Pilot mismanaged the fuel system. - 4.
+Engine failed due fuel starvation.

-- 5. The pilot failed to use wheel brakes once on the ground. - 6.
-The pilot did not see the tree in time to avoid collision. - 7.
-The pilot was inexperienced.
+- 5. Pilot did not follow emergency procedures fuel selector was not changed to other fuel tank. - 6.
+Pilot failed to use the wheel brakes once on the ground. - 7.
+Pilot did not see the tree in time to avoid a collision. - 8.
+Pilot is inexperienced.